Moebytes/Cute-Filter/readme.md

 - Filter LFO Amount - the amount of the filter LFO effect applied.
 - Filter LFO Invert - inverts the phase of the filter LFO.

+Most plugins use State Variable Filters (I think) but they sound pretty plain... this plugin uses Biquad filters which I found to be great for getting a kawaii character.

 ### Design

 Our design is available here: https://www.figma.com/design/bDssWO2ixIN2Owd5liCKIl/Cute-Filter